grimm004/prog-assignment/README.md

 ## Database Structure
 A Firebase Realtime database is a type of 'No-SQL' database, this means it is not strictly structured in a relational manner.
 Instead it is structured as a large JSON-like object with keys (known as 'nodes') and values where a value can be a primitive datatype value or an object, this produces a tree structure.
 An optimal No-SQL database layout is 'flat', meaning as a tree it has a height as small as possible.
 Unlike JSON however, objects (nodes) cannot be empty and arrays and lists are not supported, this is handled by storing an object with either the keys being the index of each value or by selecting alphabetically ordered (string) keys based on time, these are automatically handled by Firebase (only the second option has been implemented in the database mock).

-This application uses the following database layout:
+This application uses the following database layout (note that uids are provided by the Firebase Authentication module):
 ```
 - user
     - (uid)